 Our Law with Criminology degree is taught by leading academics in both fields - as well as former solicitors and barristers - in an open and friendly environment, with emphasis given to supporting you as an individual.

-We work hard to help you develop your employability skills and this degree programme will enable you to experience: a Crown Court; Supreme and County courts; Bank of England; employment tribunal, to name just a few.
+We work hard to help you develop your employability skills and this degree programme will enable you to experience external visits to the Supreme and Crown Courts, for example.
 The teaching staff on the programme have expertise in modern slavery and human trafficking, terrorism and counter radicalisation, green criminology, sports criminology, and drugs, alcohol, homelessness and crime.
 There are also regular talks by guest speakers on topics such as organised crime and human trafficking, medical fraud and prisons.

 You may also have the opportunity to observe practitioners at a local Citizens Advice Bureau (CAB) and at a pro-bono legal advice service for the local community.
 You may even be able to take part in an extensive CAB training course, bespoke to St Mary's law students, and become CAB telephone assessors.

 The degree programme is connected to the Centre for the Study of Modern Slavery and the Centre for Law and Culture.
 You're encouraged to attend public lectures and other suitable events as these opportunities will enable you to develop learning beyond your undergraduate studies, both in the context of further studies and career development.